Support Sets in Exponential Families and Oriented Matroid Theory: Exponential families

 If equality holds for some $k$ with $\lfloor \frac{d}{2}\rfloor \leq k \leq d$ then $P$ is neighborly. \end{Thm} Theorem \ref{thm:upperboundthm} was conjectured by Motzkin in 1957 and its proof has a long and complicated history.
 The final result is due to McMullen \cite{mcmullen70}.

 The Upper Bound Theorem shows that the exponential families constructed above have the largest number of support sets among all exponential families with the same dimension and the same number of vertices.
-Finally, we consider a cyclic polytope of dimension two which also gives an interesting exponential family, answering the question for the exponential family of smallest dimension containing all the vertices of the probability simplex.
-The construction is due to \cite{MatusAy04}. \begin{Exa} Let $\mathcal{X}=\set{1,\ldots,m}$ and consider the matrix $A$, whose columns are the points on the 2-dimensional moment curve, augmented with row $(1,\ldots,1)$:
+Finally, we consider a cyclic polytope of dimension two which gives an exponential family of smallest dimension containing all the vertices of the probability simplex.
+The construction is due to \cite{matus03:_maxim_of_infor_diver_from_expon_famil}. \begin{Exa} Let $\mathcal{X}=\set{1,\ldots,m}$ and consider the matrix $A$, whose columns are the points on the 2-dimensional moment curve, augmented with row $(1,\ldots,1)$:

 This matrix defines a two-dimensional exponential family.
-To approximate an arbitrary extreme point $\delta_{j}$ of the probability simplex, consider the parameter vector $\theta = (j^{2}, -2j, 1)^{T}$, giving rise to probability measures $p_{\beta \theta} = \frac{1}{Z}\exp(- \beta \theta^{T} A)$.
-Since $\theta^{T} A_{i} = (i-j)^{2}$, we get that $\lim_{\beta\to\infty} p_{\beta\theta} = \delta_{j}$. \end{Exa} Summarizing we see that cyclic polytopes, owing to their extremal properties, have something to offer not only for convex geometry, but also for statistics.
+To approximate an arbitrary extreme point $\delta_{x}$ of the probability simplex, consider the parameter vector $\theta = (x^{2}, -2x, 1)^{T}$, giving rise to probability measures $p_{\beta \theta} = \frac{1}{Z}\exp(- \beta \theta^{T} A)$.
+Since $\theta^{T} a_{y} = (y-x)^{2}$, we get that $\lim_{\beta\to\infty} p_{\beta,\theta} = \delta_{x}$. \end{Exa} Summarizing we see that cyclic polytopes, owing to their extremal properties, have something to offer not only for convex geometry, but also for statistics.